The Radius Distribution of Planets Around Cool Stars: Conclusions

 \section{Conclusions}

-We present a simple non-parametric method of analyzing the empirical shape of the planet radius distribution from a transit survey---the modified kernel density estimator, or MKDE.
+We introduce and validate a simple non-parametric method of analyzing the empirical shape of the period-marginalized planet radius distribution from a transit survey---the weighted kernel density estimator, or wKDE.
 This estimator is similar to a standard kernel density estimator, except that its overall normalization is constructed to be equal to the total number of planets per star, and that each data point is weighted according to its inverse detection efficiency.
-We also show that properly computing this efficiency requires two considerations that have not always been applied in previous occurrence rate studies: correcting for the planet period distribution when calculating how many target stars around which a particular planet could have been observed, and considering that the detection efficiency is a rising function of signal-to-noise ratio, and not just a strict cutoff.
+While the naive construction of this estimator is most generally biased, we present a bootstrap-based method for de-biasing it, adapted from the ``smoothed bootstrap'' presented in \citet{narsky2013}.
+We also show that the detection efficiency is best computed with a ``pre-marginalization'' procedure: re-distributing planets at all possible periods when calculating how many target stars around which a particular planet could have been observed, and using a survey- and period-averaged transit probability.
+Additionally, we demonstrate that it is important to use a realistic detection efficiency as a rising function of signal-to-noise ratio, rather than a strict cutoff, to correctly calculate the occurrence rates of smaller planets.
+We also emphasize that presentation of the planet radius function in histograms---especially with logarithmically spaced bins---runs a risk of qualitatively misrepresenting the true shape of the distribution.